Introducing Open Public

 • Continue (continue)

-The API key can also be used directly with OpenAI-compatible tooling.
+The OpenRouter API key can also be used directly with compatible OpenAI-formatted tooling.
 That path is unlinked, but spend still accrues to the project balance.

 What comes next

-This blog will publish content to help maintainers get the most out of donated compute, and profile the maintainers using it to build and refine the great things we have relied on in the past and will rely on tomorrow.
+This blog will publish content to help maintainers get the most out of donated compute, and profile the maintainers using it to build and refine the projects developers rely on.

 May no maintainer be left behind.